iron-io/docs/worker/languages/ruby/index.md

 It is possible to upload, queue, and manage your workers from within a Rails application, but it's important to note that IronWorker **does not auto-include** your models, libraries, and other Rails stack pieces.
-Your workers should be independent, discreet parts of an application, a mini-application in themselves, so framework usage in workers, in general, is frowned upon.
+Your workers should be independent, discrete parts of an application, a mini-application in themselves, so framework usage in workers, in general, is frowned upon.